-Comments: Credit by exam is not an available option.
-May be repeated any
+Class hours: 3 lecture/lab Comments: Credit by exam is not an available option.
+May be repeated any number of times for credit.
 Description: An advanced course for homeowners in theory and manipulative skills involved in the use of hand tools and machinery dealing with the repair and fabrication of various segments of home constructions.
 Safety will be stressed throughout the course.
+F, S